For digital nomads, Bali is a popular destination.

 Here you can find the Batu Belig road, running from Seminyak to Canggu.
 Batu Belig has a lovely beach and decent restaurants.
 I sometimes choose my locations with peace and quality coffee in mind, which is why Tuck & Trap cafe in Kerobokan helped to lure me there.
 Digital nomads also congregate there for the coffee, strong Wi-Fi and abundant power outlets.

-Another Canggu co-working space I like is C’ugh House in Berawa (which has a great restaurant).
-It’s worth checking out!
+Another Canggu co-working space I like is District Canggu (Formerly C’ugh House) in Berawa.
+It has a great restaurant and is worth checking out!

 If you’re anything like me, you want to keep your costs down, but you don’t want to settle for substandard accommodation.

 Tip: finding a place in Bali to rent per month is easiest when you are already in Bali.
-But if you are looking for a villa or comfortable apartment to rent for a few days or weeks, check out HomeAway.
+But if you are looking for a villa or comfortable apartment to rent for a few days or weeks, check out VRBO.com or Airbnb.

 When not staying in a villa, I rarely spend more than $30 per day, and that includes everything: accommodation, food and getting around.
 It’s certainly possible to live on less, too.
 I’ve stayed in hotels with pools for $20 per night, including air-con.

 If you’re looking to settle in Bali longer-term, you could join a Facebook group like this one (for digital nomads in Canggu) where people both advertise and happily advise.

 Or check out one of the general Facebook groups for digital nomads in Bali.
 These groups are great places to both ask questions about digital nomad life in Bali and to connect with other digital nomads in Bali.